isabella232/media-analytics.en-1/help/sdk-implement/sdk-to-launch/sdk-to-launch-migration.md

 ---
-seo-title: Migrating From the standalone Media SDK to Adobe Launch
+seo-title: Migrating from the standalone Media SDK to Adobe Launch
-title: Migrating From the standalone Media SDK to Adobe Launch
+title: Migrating from the standalone Media SDK to Adobe Launch
 seo-description: Instructions and code samples to assist in migrating from the Media SDK to Launch.
 description: Instructions and code samples to assist in migrating from the Media SDK to Launch.

 ---

-# Migrating From the standalone Media SDK to Adobe Launch
+# Migrating from the standalone Media SDK to Adobe Launch

 This documentation focuses mainly on Media Analytics implementation differences between the standalone Media SDK and the Media Analytics Launch extension.